SkylineCommunications/dataminer-docs/connector-help/connector_help/Network Critical SmartNA-X.md

 ### Web Interface

-This page gives access to the device Web GUI.Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.
+This page gives access to the device Web GUI.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.